-In summary, while the vast majority of investments by non-Canadians in Canadian businesses are not reviewable under the ‘net benefit to Canada’ test, and while almost all of those that are reviewable secure the requisite approval in a reasonably timely fashion, albeit subject to various negotiated undertakings in certain cases, some transactions do encounter uncertainty under the Act, such as those involving certain types of cultural businesses, Canadian ‘champions’ as targets, SOE purchasers and national security concerns.
-Hence, prospective investors are well advised to take the approval process seriously and, in that regard, to engage capable legal and other counsel early in the deal process.
+While the vast majority of investments by non-Canadians in Canadian businesses are not reviewable under the Act’s ‘net benefit to Canada’ test, and while almost all of those larger investments that require pre-approval secure the requisite approval in a reasonably timely fashion, albeit subject to various negotiated undertakings in many cases, some transactions have encountered uncertainty under the Act, such as those involving certain types of cultural businesses, Canadian ‘champions’ as targets, SOE purchasers and national security concerns.
+Despite the fact that the new Liberal government appears more favourably disposed to foreign investors, prospective investors are still well advised to take the approval process seriously and, in that regard, to engage capable legal and other counsel early in the deal process.

 What is the relevant legislation and who administers it?

 While there are a number of federal and provincial statutes that are sector-specific and that limit foreign investment,1 the Act is the only statute of general application in Canada that provides for the review and approval of foreign investments.

 For investments other than investments in cultural businesses, the Act is administered by the Investment Review Division (IRD) of the Federal Department of Innovation, Science and Economic Development (formerly Industry Canada).
 Investments in cultural businesses are administered by Cultural Sector Investment Review (CSIR) within the federal Department of Canadian Heritage.
 Where a transaction involves both non-cultural and cultural businesses, both the IRD and the CSIR may be involved.
 The IRD is solely responsible for the administration of the national security provisions of the Act.